 The very first rule is that the outer edges of the feet must be parallel to each other.
 The distance between the feet must be equal to the width of the hips, or equal to the length of one foot ( measure this distance by placing the second foot perpendicular to the foot facing the standing direction and then placing the instep of this foot ( facing the standing direction) at the point where its toes had ended).

-Turn the feet in for a good posture
+Turn the feet in for a Correct Standing position

 While standing make sure that the ankles do not collapse inwards as this will decimate the arches of the feet.
 The mounds of the toes need to be pressed down, lift the toes up and spread them out, this will intensify the aches, now place the spread toes back on the ground, keeping the arches intact. the body weight must be equally pressed on the three weight-bearing points – mounds at the roots of the big toe, and the last smallest toe, and one in the center of the heel- on the soles of the feet.

 Another of the common standing position mistakes is related to the way the knees are held, the weight of the body is erroneously put on the knees due to which the knees get pushed backward in an arch, remaining locked in that position.